Marrakech In Morocco - Travel Guide

-Staying in the Medina vs. Palmeraie : Pros and Cons
+Staying in the Medina of Marrakech vs. Palmeraie : Pros and Cons

 Choosing where to stay in Marrakech can significantly impact your experience.
 The bustling Medina and the serene Palmeraie offer contrasting atmospheres.
 This guide delves into the pros and cons of each, providing insights into accommodations, prices, transportation, safety, and more.